ArthurHandy/KingPin-Bowling-App/README.md

 # KingPin
-for more info & documentation, see Wiki page.
+KingPin is a android mobile app intended for bowling, for more info & documentation, see Wiki page.